geminerald/pressie/README.md

 #### User Goals:
 * A website that serves as an online wishlist to be able to share with their friends and family.
-* Simple and consistent theme and styles throughout to encourage engagement and provide a good user experience.
+* Simple and consistent theme and styles throughout to encourage engagement and provide a good user experience across generations.
 * A website that allows one to quickly and easily locate gifts that someone actually wants.
 * Ensure no duplication of gifts purchased.
 * Easily share a wishlist.